+Do Your Own Thing

 - Name of fundraising event e.g. Charity Cycle / Table Quiz

 - Name, address, phone number, email address of the main organiser

 - Items needed from the IMNDA

-We have put together a quick guide containing all the information you need to know about fundraising for us.
-Follow this link for a downloadable copy of our IMNDA Fundraising Handbook
+We have put together a quick guide containing all the information you need to know about fundraising for us, to view this just download our IMNDA Fundraising Handbook.

 +How we can support you in your Fundraising